-If the proposed amendments to the 2009 LTIP are approved by stockholders, and subject to adjustment upon certain corporate transactions or events, a maximum of 459,094 shares of common stock may be issued (or deemed issued) under the 2009 LTIP pursuant to awards of stock options, shares of restricted stock, restricted stock units and phantom shares, dividend equivalent rights, and other equitybased or cash-based awards.
-In addition, subject to adjustment upon certain corporate transactions or events, a maximum of 459,094 shares of common stock may underlie awards of incentive stock options.
+If the proposed amendment to the 2009 LTIP are approved by stockholders, and subject to adjustment upon certain corporate transactions or events, a maximum of 1,000,000 shares of common stock plus the number of shares remaining available for issuance under the 2009 LTIP may be issued (or deemed issued) under the 2009 LTIP pursuant to awards of stock options, shares of restricted stock, restricted stock units and phantom shares, dividend equivalent rights, and other equity-based or cash-based awards.
+As of April 1, 2024, 89,998 shares remain available for issuance under the 2009 LTIP.
+In addition, subject to adjustment upon certain corporate transactions or events, a maximum of 1,089,998 shares of common stock may underlie awards of incentive stock options.
 In the event any shares covered by an award (or portion of an award) is forfeited, canceled, expires or is settled in cash, including the settlement of tax-withholding obligations using shares, such shares shall not count against the overall shares reserved for issuance under the 2009 LTIP.
 Notwithstanding the preceding sentence, shares of common stock that are delivered in full or partial payment of the exercise price or tax withholdings in connection with an option award will not again become available for the issuance of additional awards.

-The maximum number of shares subject to Awards granted during a single fiscal year to any nonemployee director under the 2009 LTIP, taken together with any cash fees paid to such director during the fiscal year, may not exceed \$500,000 in total value (calculating the value of any such Awards based on the grant date fair value of such Awards for financial reporting purposes).
+The maximum number of shares subject to Awards granted during a single fiscal year to any non-employee director under the 2009 LTIP, taken together with any cash fees paid to such director during the fiscal year, may not exceed \$500,000 in total value (calculating the value of any such Awards based on the grant date fair value of such Awards for financial reporting purposes).

-As of April 20, 2023, the closing price of a share of our common stock on the NYSE was \$28.70.
+As of April 1, 2024, the closing price of a share of our common stock on the NYSE was \$20.10.